CodeYourFuture/curriculum/content/guides/create-a-pull-request/index.md

 As developers, we often develop new features on a branch.

-When we've completed the feature , we need to **merge** our changes into another branch.
+When we've completed the feature, we need to **merge** our changes into another branch.

-So we'll need a way to compare changes between two different branches on Github.
+So we'll need a way to compare changes between two different branches on GitHub.

-Let's consider the following situation:
+Let's consider the following situation.

 We have a repository like this: